meadsteve/meadsteve.github.io/_posts/2014-05-08-positivecriticism.markdown

 Early on in my development life my process went something like this:

  1. Create flawless code that's a beauty to look at and is wonderfully self documenting.
- 1. Pass the above code to a code review process to much fanfare.
+ 1. Pass the above code to a code review process with much fanfare.
  1. All the reviewers turn out to be trolls and mercilessly attack my code.
  1. I get defensive.
 Fight to justify my code and keep everything unchanged.